ray-project/ray/doc/source/_templates/autosummary/class_without_autosummary.rst

   so we don't autosummary those as well.
   See ray.tune.schedulers.ASHAScheduler as an example.
 #}
+{#
+  We also don't autosummary some classes to reduce doc build time.
+#}
 {{ fullname | escape | underline}}

 .. currentmodule:: {{ module }}